 “He was lucky”, says Dr Ehlers.
 “We stopped the medicine immediately, and he did recover.
 It could have been a much worse outcome.”

 Why Do Men Purchase Counterfeit Medication?

-According to Dr Ehlers, there are different reasons why men might try non-prescription medicines for erectile dysfunction (ED) or to enhance sexual performance.
+According to Dr. Ehlers, there are different reasons why men might try non-prescription medicines for erectile dysfunction (ED) or enhance sexual performance.
 Sometimes they feel too self-conscious or embarrassed to speak to their doctor.

 But often it’s because a friend or colleague has tried something and shares it with them.
 Some men may be seeking a solution to ED or sexual problems.
 Others might want something for recreational purposes or to ‘spice up their sex life’.

 Regardless of the reason, there are several problems with this approach.
 “Firstly, we don’t know what the actual ingredients of these unregulated medicines are, and different men react differently to any drug or substance taken into the body”, he explains.

 Many sites on the internet advertise inexpensive and easily accessible well-known prescription medicines for ED, so it appears that the medicine might be legitimate, but most frequently these are actually counterfeit and unlicensed.
 Medicines for ED are an attractive product for drug counterfeiters, because they are associated with a condition that many men want to keep private, they are used in high numbers and they are worth a lot of money.
 Furthermore, selling drugs online is associated with minimal costs and a low risk of getting caught.